-In my family "an arranged marriage" was a reality only 2 generations back.
+In my family "an arranged marriage" was a reality only two generations back from me.
 My own Grandmother, my Baba, was given away by her brother to my Grandpa, an immigrant Pennsylvania coal miner.
 Here are the earliest photos we have of them, from about 1918.
 They were married in 1912 but lacked money for a wedding photo.

 Baba was not put off by her prospective husband.
 She had seen him around her home village in Eastern Europe.
-He was handsome, 5 years older, and earning about what could be expected for a young 20s uneducated Slavic immigrant.
+He was handsome, five years older, and earning about what could be expected for a young 20s little-educated Slavic immigrant.
 Baba did not want to marry.
 She was barely 16; in the old country she wouldn't have married until age 19 or 20.
-She had been in the US for only 6 months.
-She worked a menial job and loved the power.
+She had been in the US for only six months.
+She worked a menial job and loved the power and independence.
 But her brother Michael was responsible for her, and had his own family to support.
 When Grandpa approached Michael to ask if he could marry Michael's sister, Michael gave consent and made arrangements, and there was not a thing in the world Baba could do about it.
 In Michael's defense, he was simply carrying on an old-country tradition.
 He knew of John from home and that he was a decent fellow.

 For the next 15 years Baba took care of her almost home-bound, almost helpless husband.
 The strenuous daily work took its toll, and it never got easier.
 Grandpa's health further declined when cancer took over his life.
 He died in 1966, 54 years into their arranged marriage.